julianmackenzie/SparkHacks2023/README.md

 # SparkHacks2023
-This project was chrated for the SparkHacks 2023 Hackathon @ UIC
+This project was created for the SparkHacks 2023 Hackathon @ UIC